Submit your proposal

 A: Visegrad+ Grants support projects which contribute to the democratization and transformation processes in non-EU member states of the Western Balkans (WB) and the Eastern Partnership (EaP) countries.
 Projects can address one of our regular objectives.
 Visegrad+ Grants should be implemented in the Eastern Partnership or Western Balkans region, or have a strong impact on local communities in at least one of those countries.

 Please note that simply having a project partner/applicant from the EaP or WB region does not automatically make an application qualify for a Visegrad+ Grant!

 Projects must develop meaningful cooperation and ensure active involvement of at least 3 V4 partners and 1 entity from the EaP region or the Western Balkans countries.

 The maximum duration of project implementation is 18 months.

 A: Strategic Grants support projects addressing the annual strategic priorities of the Visegrad Group.
 These priorities are announced on a yearly basis by the V4 country holding the rotating presidency over the group.

-Q: What is a cross-border cooperation?
+Q: What is a bilateral cross-border cooperation?
 Who is eligible to apply?

-A: Cross-border cooperation is a sub-type of the Visegrad Grants, involving at least 2 organizations from two neighboring V4 countries.
+A: Bilateral cross-border cooperation is a sub-type of the Visegrad Grants, involving at least 2 organizations from two neighboring V4 countries.
 Here the “3xV4” rule does not apply; you can implement your project with another partner from the other side of the border if your proposal addresses a specific geographical area and a local issue/problem.
+If the project addresses a general issue, this problem should be tackled and addressed while taking the local context into consideration and from a local perspective.
 Consequently, all project activities within cross-border projects should take place within approximately 40 km from the state border, preferably on both sides (the grantee’s and project partner’s official seats do not necessarily have to be located within the 40 km limit).